 With only one chapter on nutrition, Approaching the Natural takes health to a new level with its consideration of our familial and social networks, mental nutrition and physical movement which was the leading reason why we were able to connect with Sid for this interview.
 He is the creator and race director for the Mendocino Coast 50k which I ran just a few weeks ago.

 This podcast is about ultra-running, small steps, big moves, solutions to stress and taking the big deal out of plant-based nutrition.
 Sid is a joy to share the mic with and there are many moments of laughter due to his quick-witted responses.
 We are excited to share his story with the YT community and thank you for every time you choose to listen in.
 If you are enjoying the show and can donate financially please visit our Patreon page to make your monthly pledge today.
-Other ways to support the show that doesn’t cost you a thing is by using our Amazon banner, leaving a review on iTunes, sharing the show on your social media outlets and choosing to ride the high vibe with us!
+Other ways to support the show that doesn’t cost you a thing is by leaving a review on iTunes, sharing the show on your social media outlets and choosing to ride the high vibe with us!